mydigita/mongo-office/README.md

 ## work in progress...

 * Completed login and logout
+* Completed nav menus of all linked app and applied to logged in user's dashboard
 * Completed Task-Manager (create task, view task, edit task, close task, delete task, task archive)